greenelab/phenoplier/README.md

 ### Using Docker

-You can also run all the steps below using a Docker image instead of a local installation.
+You can also run all the steps above using a Docker image instead of a local installation.

 ```bash
 docker pull miltondp/phenoplier